eschava/psmqtt/doc/usage.md

 For the `icon` field, you can use online resources for [searching Material Design Icons](https://pictogrammers.com/library/mdi/).

-Check also the [default psmqtt.yaml](../psmqtt.yaml) for some examples or the psmqtt configuration examples later in this document.
+Check also the [default psmqtt.yaml](../psmqtt.yaml) for some examples or the PSMQTT configuration examples later in this document.

 Note that PSMQTT will publish MQTT discovery messages in 2 cases: